Aldanondo often creates work in the public spaces of New York City

 Aldanondo draws inspiration from her Latin-American roots’ of Buenos Aires’ ‘fileteado’ as a starting point for her gestural abstract paintings that reinterpret her own experience as an immigrant and new generation of Americans.

-Her process shifts the narrative away from dominant stories while creating new spaces to celebrate the beauty of every day life, creating a new vision of fate, notions of home and belonging, in the process.
+Her process shifts the narrative away from dominant stories while creating new spaces to celebrate the beauty of every day life, creating a new vision of fate, notions of home and belonging, and current events in the process.
 Here too, music plays a vital role.

 Using her own story as the starting point, her work raises questions regarding societal expectations related to gender roles and visibility.